open-source-at-thats-end/ai/README.md

 Open source codebase of AI

 ---
-<small>Disclaimer: All code in repository is modified for security reasons before making it open source.
-Main purpose is to giving back to community and help development.
-For app execution, code might need refactoring.
-We suggest to take reference or use it on your own risk.</small>
+Disclaimer: This repository contains code that has been modified for security and privacy reasons before being made open source.
+Its primary purpose is to contribute to the developer community and support learning.
+Some parts may require refactoring to run as intended.
+This code is provided for educational purposes only and without warranty of any kind.